ibexa/documentation-user/docs/faq.md

 **How can I customize the look of my website?**

 You can control the look of your website with great precision by creating and applying Twig templates.
-You can also create custom layouts for Landing Pages.
+You can also create custom layouts for Pages.

 See [Design](https://doc.ezplatform.com/en/latest/guide/design/) for more technical information.